I have played many multiple choice games over the years and I am usually bitterly disappointed by them.

-It is not all good though because this is David Cage we are talking about and the game can be a bit cringe worthy at times.
+It is not all good though because this is David Cage we are talking about and the writing of the game can be a bit wince inducing at times.

 Thankfully, Cage has clearly learned his lesson from Heavy Rain and Beyond Two Souls because the horrendously awkward interactive shower and sex scenes are gone.

-Still, there is still plenty of cringe to go around with some of the most blatantly obvious foreshadowing I have ever seen and usage of some of the worst cliches in film and gaming.
+Still, there is still plenty of awkward writing to see with some of the most blatantly obvious foreshadowing I have ever seen and even the usage of some of the worst cliches in film and gaming.